 State Pension age is the earliest age you can get your State Pension and depends on your date of birth.
 State Pension age is rising to keep pace with increases in life expectancy.
 To find your State Pension age use the link below.

 Once you're over State Pension age you don't have to pay Class 1 or Class 2 National Insurance contributions.
-If you carry on working you'll only have to pay them on any earnings that were due to be paid to you before you reached State Pension age.
+If you carry on working as an employee you'll only have to pay Class 1 National Insurance contributions on any earnings that were due to be paid to you before you reached State Pension age.

-If you stay in self-employment after you reach State Pension age you may still have to pay Class 4 National Insurance contributions.
-They're an annual charge and you may still have to pay them on any taxable profits for the year in which you reach State Pension age.
+If you stay in self-employment after you reach State Pension age you should no longer pay Class 2 National Insurance contributions.
+However, you may still have to pay Class 4 National Insurance contributions.
+These are an annual charge and you may still have to pay them on any taxable profits for the year in which you reach State Pension age.
 You won't have to pay them from the beginning of the following tax year.

-The Pension Service issue a pack to customers approaching State Pension age giving information on age exception.
-If you tell them that you're carrying on working when you claim your State Pension, a certificate of age exception will be sent automatically.
+The Pension Service issues a pack to customers approaching State Pension age giving information on age exception.
+If you tell them that you're carrying on working when you claim your State Pension, a certificate of age exception will be sent automatically by the Pension Service.
 If you don't get a certificate, for example, if you put off claiming State Pension, you can give your employer other evidence of your date of birth.
 This can be: